Management and Key Personnel

-Director of Project Services
+Vice President of Project Services

 Ms. Aggoune is the Director of Project Services which includes responsibility for the Project Management, Data Management, and IT Departments of Pacific Biomarkers.
 She joined the company in 1997 as the Manager of Information Systems, which included the data management and information technology functions.
 In 2000, she also became responsible for the Project Management Department (then known as Client Services).

 Since joining Pacific Biomarkers as the head of Information Systems, Ms. Aggoune has been responsible for information technology (IT), computer operations, and the Laboratory Information Systems database.
 She is also the principle liaison between Pacific Biomarkers and client Data Management personnel to develop requirements for reporting, data transfer, and other custom database applications for pharmaceutical and diagnostic studies.
 Pacific Biomarkers recognizes the benefit of a close relationship between project management and data management in a company whose product is information (laboratory data); thus Ms. Aggoune became responsible for heading the Project Management Department in 2000.
 This team oversees project management of our pharmaceutical and diagnostic/referral studies.
 The team is responsible for coordinating the laboratory services needed to meet the sponsor's study requirements and serves as the principle liaison between the sponsor's project management and Pacific Biomarkers.